GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/3-primitive-types.md

 The `unknown` type is similar to the `any` type in that any value is assignable to type `unknown`.
 However, you can't access any properties of an `unknown` type, nor can you call or construct them.

 This example changes the `any` type in the previous example to `unknown`.
-It will now raise type check errors in the code so you can take appropriate action to resolve them.
+It will now raise type check errors and prevent you from compiling the code until you take appropriate action to resolve them.

 ```typescript
 let randomValue: unknown = 10;